 We evaluate, oversee and manage the financial performance of our Solid Waste business subsidiaries through our East and West Tiers.
-We also provide additional services that are not managed through our Solid Waste business, including both our Strategic Business Solutions ("WMSBS") and Energy and Environmental Services ("EES") businesses, recycling brokerage services, landfill gas-to-energy services and certain other expanded service offerings and solutions.
-The mix of operating revenues from our major lines of business for the three months ended March 31 are as follows (in millions):
+We also provide additional services that are not managed through our Solid Waste business, including both our Strategic Business Solutions ("WMSBS") and sustainability businesses, which include landfill gas-to-energy services, environmental solutions services and recycling brokerage services.
+We also offer certain other expanded service offerings and solutions.
+The mix of operating revenues from our major lines of business is reflected in the table below (in millions):